Scalable approximation of the transformation-free linear simplicial-simplicial regression via constrained iterative

-Most published papers regarding simplicial-simplicial regression involve transformations of both simplicial sides. \cite{hron2012}, \cite{wang2013}, \cite{chen2017} and \cite{han2022} used a log-ratio transformation for both the response and predictor variables and performed a multivariate linear regression model. \cite{alenazi2019} transformed the simplicial predictors using the $\alpha$-transformation \citep{tsagris2011} followed by principal component analysis and then employed the Kullback-Leibler divergence (KLD) regression (or multinomial logit) model \citep{murteira2016}. \cite{fiksel2022} who proposed a transformation-free linear regression (TFLR) model whose coefficients lie within the simplex and are estimated via minimization of the Kullback-Leibler divergence (KLD) between the observed and the fitted simplicial responses.
-The Expectation-Maximisation (EM) algorithm was employed for this purpose.
+Most existing approaches to simplicial--simplicial regression apply transformations to both simplicial variables.
+For example, \cite{hron2012}, \cite{wang2013}, \cite{chen2017}, and \cite{han2022} employed log-ratio transformations for both predictors and responses followed by multivariate linear regression. \cite{alenazi2019} transformed simplicial predictors via the $\alpha$-transformation \citep{tsagris2011}, applied principal component analysis, and subsequently fitted a Kullback--Leibler divergence (KLD) regression (multinomial logit) model \citep{murteira2016}.
+In contrast, \cite{fiksel2022} proposed a transformation-free linear regression (TFLR) framework, in which the regression coefficients lie on the simplex and are estimated by minimizing the KLD between observed and fitted simplicial responses using an Expectation--Maximization (EM) algorithm.

-An issue with the EM algorithm adopted for the estimation of the TFLR's coefficients is that the EM is in generally computationally slow.
-To mitigate this computational cost we employ the constrained iteratively reweighted least squares (CIRLS) algorithm, with simplicial constraints imposed on the regression coefficients.
-Tsagris's implementation of the EM algorithm \citep{tsagris2025} was shown to be 4 times faster than the implementation of \cite{fiksel2022}.
-Our simulation studies demonstrate that CIRLS yields a 2-255 times, depending on the case, speed improvement over the implementation of \cite{tsagris2025}.
-The obtained solution is an accurate approximation of the solution produced by the EM algortihm.
-The speed improvements are particularly important in the following cases: a) having to analyze multiple datasets, b) performing simulation studies, c) working with high dimensional compositions \citep{rios2025}, and d) performing permutation or bootstrap based hypothesis tests \citep{fiksel2022,tsagris2025}.
+A limitation of the EM-based estimation procedure for the TFLR model is its computational burden, as the EM algorithm is generally slow to converge.
+To alleviate this issue, we employ a constrained iteratively reweighted least squares (CIRLS) algorithm, incorporating simplex constraints on the regression coefficients.
+The implementation of the EM algorithm in \cite{tsagris2025} was shown to be approximately four times faster than that of \cite{fiksel2022}.
+Our simulation studies demonstrate that CIRLS achieves additional substantial computational gains, yielding speed improvements ranging from $2\times$ to $255\times$, depending on the scenario, while producing estimates that closely approximate those obtained via the EM algorithm.
+These computational benefits are particularly relevant in contexts involving: (a) analysis of multiple datasets, (b) large-scale simulation studies, (c) high-dimensional compositions \citep{rios2025}, and (d) permutation- or bootstrap-based inference procedures \citep{fiksel2022,tsagris2025}.